deepdeyiitgn/QuickLink-URL-Shortener/README.md

     ```bash
     npm run dev
     ```
     The application will be available at `http://localhost:3000`.
+The Vercel CLI can be used to run the serverless functions locally.

+---

 ### 👑 Creating an Owner/Admin Account